 A natural performer and a natural teacher, Jen connects as easily with general readers and with students as with professors.

 Gish Jen is the author of numerous award-winning novels, including World and Town, Mona In the Promised Land, The Love Wife, and Typical American, as well as a collection of stories, Who’s Irish?
 Her Harvard University lectures were published in a book entitled Tiger Writing: Art, Culture and the Interdependent Self.
+In February of 2017, her book of nonfiction The Girl at the Baggage Claim, will be released by Penguin Random House.
 She is the recipient of the Lannan Award in Fiction as well as a Strauss Living Award, and is a fellow of the American Academy of Arts and Sciences.

 TIGER WRITING: ART, CULTURE & THE INDEPENDENT SELF (Nonfiction, 2013)